 Since then, the Black Rooster became the symbol of the Chianti League and, finally, of Chianti Classico wines.
 It was also immortalized by Giorgio Vasari on the ceiling of the Salone dei Cinquecento at Palazzo Vecchio in Florence.

 After all this time, the will to protect and cherish the flavors of Chianti has not changed.
 There's so much to see and discover: wine and olive oil, castles and typical little Tuscan towns are ready to offer you warm hospitality.

-Allow us to suggest a Chianti Classico Wine tour or a Wine and Olive oil tour!
+Allow us to suggest our Chianti Classico and Siena Tour!